longhorn/website/content/blog/_index.md

 ---
-title: The Longhorn blog
+title: The Longhorn Blog
 ---

-Welcome to the Longhorn blog!
+Welcome to the Longhorn Blog!